From the Top Celebrates Disabled and Neurodivergent Musicians

 Special Broadcast & Panel Discussion in 2026

-In 2021, From the Top introduced Julia LaGrand, a 16-year-old violinist who spoke candidly about being a musician who is also blind.
-After LaGrand’s episode aired, she approached From the Top with a bold vision of advocating for musicians like her.
+In 2021, From the Top featured Julia LaGrand, a 16-year-old violinist who spoke candidly about being a musician who is also blind.
+Julia’s experience on From the Top got her thinking about artistry and disability.
+She wrote a passionate email: would From the Top do more?
+The answer was yes.

 Meet Julia LaGrand, Co-Host and Content Advisor